LauretteM/gf-afwn/README.md

 # African Wordnet Zulu adjectives tool

 ## Introduction
 The tool presented here is based on the Zulu Grammatical Framework resource grammar and seeks to extend the usage of adjectives in the Zulu African Wordnet.
+For more information, see [GWC2023](https://www.hitz.eus/gwc2023/programme).

 ## Prelimininaries